 Adapted by Lee Hall, who was at the helm of West End favourite Billy Elliot, Our Ladies is directed by Vicky Featherstone, Artistic Director of the Royal Court.
 Further creative team includes choreography by Imogen Knight, design by Chloe Lamford, lighting by Lizzie Powell, sound by Mike Walker and music by Martin Lowe.

-Opening at the Duke of York’s Theatre on May 9th, with an official opening on May 15th, Our Ladies of Perpetual Succour is the loud, rude, sad and extremely funny production that reaches out to teenagers everywhere.
+Having began performances at the Duke of York’s Theatre on May 9th, with an official opening on May 15th, Our Ladies of Perpetual Succour is the loud, rude, sad and extremely funny production that reaches out to teenagers everywhere.

 Who Should See It?Fans of rock musical Spring Awakening will definitely enjoy this production!
 Those who missed the sold-out run at the National Theatre now have the opportunity to catch it on the West End.